vpsfreecz/vpsadminos/docs/containers/administration.md

 The shell uses `/tank/user/myuser01/group.default/cts/myct01/.bashrc` instead of `~/.bashrc`, see user assets above.
-The shell can be used to manipulate only the chosen container, because every container has a specific CGroup path, so running other containers would put them to a wrong group.
+The shell can be used to manipulate only the chosen container, because every container has a specific cgroup path, so running other containers would put them to a wrong group.

 The LXC utilities are unmodified except for the implicit arguments, which let